Geography (UACE 250/2) paper 2 Manufacturing industry in the world

 • The influence of industrial inertia in that industries tend to be located near each other(s) so as to enjoy economies of scale such as using each other’s products as a raw material, sharing of social services like electricity; dumping areas, security, roads have encouraged distribution of the iron and steel industries.

-• Favourable climate especially for the space craft industry, film industries especially in U.S.A
+• Favorable climate especially for the space craft industry, film industries especially in U.S.A

 Contributions of industrialization in a country